muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "Um... well... it's year number 136 of my colony..."

-"And that's based on solstace years?"
-Phanna asked seeming a bit intriegued.
+"And that's based on solstice years?"
+Phanna asked seeming a bit intrigued.

 "Um, no, that's one of the few things that's based on the seasonal years."
 Melody answere.

 Hmmm..."

-Phanina somehow ended up lost in thought after Melody's answer but I was just glad this conversation ended before it got too out of wack.
+Phanna somehow ended up lost in thought after Melody's answer but I was just glad this conversation ended before it got too out of wack.

 But just as I thought that, as if to spite my optimism, Phanna spoke out again.